microsoft/intelligence-toolkit/README.md

 # Intelligence Toolkit

-#### What is Intelligence Toolkit?

 The Intelligence Toolkit is a suite of interactive workflows for creating AI intelligence reports from real-world data sources.
-The toolkit is designed to help users identify patterns, answers, relationships, and risks within complex datasets, with generative AI ([OpenAI GPT models](https://platform.openai.com/docs/models/)) used to create reports on findings of interest.
+It helps users to identify patterns, themes, relationships, and risks within complex datasets, with generative AI ([GPT models](https://platform.openai.com/docs/models/)) used to create reports on findings of interest.

-#### How do I run Intelligence Toolkit?

 The project page can be found at [github.com/microsoft/intelligence-toolkit](https://github.com/microsoft/intelligence-toolkit/).
 Instructions on how to run and deploy Intelligence Toolkit can be found [here](https://github.com/microsoft/intelligence-toolkit/blob/main/DEVELOPING.md).

+## Transparency FAQ

 #### What can Intelligence Toolkit do?